-How to tame the tongue?
+How to tame the tongue according to the Bible?

 The tongue can only be tamed by the power of God.
 We cannot purposefully choose to glorify God in our own strength.
 Nor can we purposefully chose to honor God with our words by using enough willpower.
 Taming the tongue only comes from the Lord.
 Through the enabling of the Holy Spirit we learn to control our tongue by choosing not to talk with “unwholesome” words.
 Crass language, ugly humor, and cuss words are not for the believer to use.
 It is through the Holy Spirit that we can learn to bridle our tongue, and to guard the words we use and when we use them.
 We also grow in sanctification this way by choosing to speak words that edify instead of words that reflect anger and sin.